Oxid15/cascade/cascade/docs/source/modules/dataset_zoo.rst

 ********

-If data source doesn't have length - you cannot use ``Wrapper``s, but it is not a problem, you can use ``Iterator``s instead!
+If data source doesn't have length - you cannot use ``Wrapper``s, but it is not a problem, you can use ``IteratorWrapper``s instead!
 It is basically the same dataset, but using different interface.

 .. code-block:: python